FLOSSBoxIN/FeedMe/doc/en/patches_0.x.md

 # v0.10 12-01-26
 - (As the picture download function changes, please clear the cache after upgraded, in order to get a better reading experience.)
-- New picture browser, and support to share with pictures (only supports offline downloadable images, click picture to open)
+- New picture browser, and support to share with pictures (only supports offline downloadable images, tap picture to open)
 - New theme(switch light and dark theme in the setting)
-<fmo>- Optimize the picture to download (same picture in the same subscribe no longer to download)</fmo>
+- Optimize the picture to download (same picture in the same subscribe no longer to download)
 - Optimize UI
 - Fix error